-The Board, through the ILUK Audit and Risk Committee, is responsible for and provides oversight of the Company's Risk Management Framework and ORSA process.
-The Board has adopted and embedded the Group's Risk Management Framework which provides a consistent approach to identification, assessment, mitigation and reporting of risks throughout the Company.
-The ORSA is a key part of the framework and by applying the ORSA process the Company actively manages its current and future risks.
+The Board, with support through reviews and recommendations from the ILUK Audit and Risk Committee, is responsible for and provides oversight of the Company's RMF and ORSA process.
+The Board has adopted and embedded the Group's RMF which provides a consistent approach to identification, assessment, mitigation and reporting of risks throughout the Company.
+The ORSA is a key part of the RMF and by applying the ORSA process, the Company actively manages its current and future risks.
 The risk management process is illustrated below: